Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 • Android: Settings, Network and Internet, SIMs, the eSIM, Access Point Names, add a new APN with the provider’s value, then select it.

 After any change, restart the phone.
 A reboot resolves a surprising number of stubborn connection problems because it forces the phone to re-register on the local network.
+Nine times in ten you never get this far — but it’s a good feeling to know the fix is in your pocket.

 Pros and Cons of Setting Up a Travel eSIM